 Bitesize video tutorials

-We've made five short, easy to follow video tutorials on using library e-resources.
+We've made some easy to follow video tutorials on using library e-resources.

 Health Education England have developed the following modules to help you search for literature effectively.
 You do not require a login and each module takes a maximum of 20 minutes.
 Certificates are awarded upon completion.